 You’ve thought long and hard about new windows for your home; you considered style, materials, energy efficiency and price.
 Now you have them bought and ready it can be tempting to get them fitted as soon as possible.
 Unfortunately choosing a window installer requires just as much consideration as choosing the windows themselves.
 That’s because it’s critical they are fitted properly otherwise they could cause you several issues down the line.
 We’re here to help though, with our expert tips on finding the best window fitter.

-How to install new windows
+How do you install new windows?

 While it can be tempting to want to save a few pounds, when it comes to installing windows we recommend you seek help from a professional.
 When windows aren’t installed properly they can cause multiple problems, such as air and water leaks, and chances are you’ll probably have to get them adjusted eventually anyway.
 Play it safe and get your new windows installed by a professional fitter.

 What’s more, if you damage your windows by installing them yourself you will be liable for the breakages.
 We recommend you always seek the services of a professional window installer.

 When having your windows installed you should also consider time scales.
 If you’ve found someone to fit your new windows you should also check if they will be removing your old windows.
 If not, do they need you to remove the glass alone or the entire frame?
 Discuss this with your installer before agreeing a time for them to come and fit your panes.
 You should also try and ensure you remove and replace your windows in one day.
 You don’t want to start the job at 4pm on a Friday and have to wait until Monday for completion – this leaves your home cold and vulnerable.

 - Check they are certified by an approved body.
 Your installer should have a FENSA or CERTASS This ensures they have the right qualifications and you can be assured that they know what they’re doing.
 The last thing you want is to spend money on new windows only for them to be ruined by poor installation.